 - 6 cups of freshly picked wild blackberries or 3 cups of juice

-- 1/2 cup of honey (more or less to taste)
+- 1/2 cup of honey or maple syrup (more or less to taste)

 - silicone candy molds